 Support groups for depression, when done correctly, can be extremely helpful for people experiencing depression.
-By their very nature, depression support groups provide something essential for recovery: social connection.
+By their very nature, depression support groups provide something essential for recovery: a social connection.

 Depression causes isolation, loneliness, and despair, each feeding off the others in a downward spiral.
 Withdrawal from people and situations coupled with decreasing levels of activity keep people with depression away from positive experiences.
 Because they reestablish social connections and help people learn and use coping skills, support groups for depression are often quite helpful indeed.

 Depression help groups bring people together, thus providing much-needed social connection.
 People gather to exchange stories, give and receive understanding, gain insights, and learn new coping skills for battling depression.
 These shared experiences create a sense of cohesiveness and belonging that are essential in overcoming depression.

 Because most depression self-help groups meet on a regular schedule, they provide stability and routine and often become a commitment that people like to live up to.
 Because having a routine is good for depression recovery, a support group for depression is helpful in this way, too.

 In The Depression Workbook: A Guide for Living with Depression & Manic Depression (2001), Copeland discusses the advantages of depression support groups.
 Through group discussion and shared experiences and sometimes educational programs and speakers, support groups for depression:

 - Allow people a safe place to talk and listen

 - Let people know that they’re not alone